What is a Biologist?

 Because of our size, we are able to offer individualized attention in our classes and labs.
 Professors take a personal interest in their students and assist them in securing internships with other universities or companies in various industries.
 These relationships are critical for students wanting to apply to graduate or medical schools.

-Biology students are encouraged to take advantage of faculty-mentored undergraduate research opportunities while they are at TLU.
+All TLU Biology degrees now include a semester of research, because we believe that to be trained in science means that you need to be exposed to the "doing" of science in the form of scientific research.
+Biology students are encouraged to take advantage of faculty-mentored undergraduate research opportunities.
 Every senior participates in a capstone project that may include an original research project, a poster presentation and an oral presentation that is presented at our Student Academic Symposium in the spring.

 Courses students might take include: Biodiversity, Biological Systems, Anatomy & Physiology, Genetics, Microbiology, Neuroscience, Biochemistry, Molecular Biology, Immunology, Cell Biology, Evolutionary Biology, Plant Biology, and Aquatic Biology.